-Our Workers’ Compensation Lawyers Will Stand Up For You
+Our Workers’ Compensation Lawyer Will Stand Up For You

 A work injury can leave you with significant hardships, including steep medical bills, lost time from work and even disability.
 California workers’ compensation law is there to help you overcome these challenges, but the course of a claim does not always run smoothly.
 Employers, and the insurance companies that represent them, are often quick to delay, limit or even deny a claim, leaving the injured worker in a bind.
 This is why it is so important to have an experienced workers’ compensation lawyer protecting your rights.

-Overholt & Ring, LLP, provides skilled workers’ compensation representation to injured workers in San Diego and throughout Southern California.
+The Law Office of Eric M. Overholt provides skilled workers’ compensation representation to injured workers in San Diego and throughout Southern California.